City Guide · Last updated 3 June 2026

 The Plaza Cruz Herrera area is where you want to be for evening tapas.
 The streets around the plaza are dense with bars and small restaurants, and the atmosphere on a warm evening is exactly what you imagine when you think of Spanish city nightlife.

 La Bodeguiya is nearby and has the charming setting that its reputation suggests.
 You can eat at the bar or at tables in the restaurant section.
-The wine list leans heavily on Andalusian and Extremaduran producers, which suits the food well.
+The wine list leans on Andalusian and Extremaduran producers, which suits the food well.

 Local Favourites Worth Knowing About